kalmbach/osmn/README.md

 # and if all is ok, you can execute the query
 search.search
 ```
-You can set any parameter defined in the in the Nominatim wiki page (http://wiki.openstreetmap.org/wiki/Nominatim#Parameters)
+You can set any parameter defined in the Nominatim wiki page (http://wiki.openstreetmap.org/wiki/Nominatim#Parameters)
 ```ruby
 # example parameters
 params = {